-Goodyear defends against allegations of trade secret misappropriations involving self-inflating tire technology
+Goodyear defeats trade secrets case involving self-inflating tire technology

 Coda Development, Coda Innovations, and Frantisek Hrabal v.
 The Goodyear Tire and Rubber Company and Robert Benedict, Case No. 5:15-cv-01572 (N.D.
 Ohio) (Judge Lioi)